ChainAgnostic/CAIPs/CAIPs/caip-19.md

 - 2022-10-23:
     - expanded charset to include `-`,`.`, and `%`
-    - addedcanonicalization section and links
+    - added canonicalization section and links
-    - regex for serial numbers also expanded to include entire `uint256` range
+    - better language for use cases, wider-characterset syntax, etc
 - 2022-05-12: regex for token_id expanded to include entire `uint256` range
 - 2021-06-25: regex max lengths raised and test cases updated accordingly
 - 2020-06-23: added distinction between asset type and asset ID